spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/uninstall.md

 ---
 sidebar_label: "Uninstallation"
-title: "Uninstall Palette"
+title: "Uninstall VerteX"
-description: "Learn how to uninstall a Palette installation from your cluster using Helm charts."
+description: "Learn how to uninstall a VerteX installation from your cluster using Helm charts."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 40